evolvedbinary/hsg-project-wiki/Setup.md

     - **Warning:** If macOS **Catalina (10.15)** is available, please do not upgrade to it yet.
 We have not tested our software with 10.15.
 - Open the App Store (using the Spotlight (🔍) icon in the menu bar, search for `App Store`; or in Finder, select `Go` > `Applications`, and find `App Store` in the list of applications), select the Updates tab, and install all available updates.

-## Install software
+## Prepare your workspace

-1. Open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`).
+1. Open Terminal (using the Spotlight (🔍) icon in the menu bar, search for `Terminal`; or in Finder, select `Go` > `Utilities`).
 Paste the following commands into your Terminal window, one at a time, hitting return after each:

         mkdir ~/workspace